The right accommodation for you may not even be a hotel. Have you ever considered the alternatives?

 You can see our room at the top

-There are companies like Eurocamp, a UK company that have camping resorts all over Europe.
+If you want the experience of camping, and not have to worry about equipment, or even set up then there are companies like Eurocamp, a UK company that have camping resorts all over Europe.

-They range from large resort style parks to smaller grounds offering a range of accommodation from standard tents, safari tents, cabins, lodges, tree houses and more.
+Ranging from large resort style parks to smaller grounds offering a range of accommodation from standard tents, safari tents, cabins, lodges, tree houses and more.

 A Dutch company, Tentsetters also has facilities in France and Slovenia.